 Are you looking for a unique fundraising idea?
-How about a zumba fundraiser?
+How about a Zumba fundraiser?
 Zumba is a fun Latin-inspired fitness dance that’s been gaining popularity in many gyms and fitness centers.
-Zumba fundraisers have become a fun and lucrative fundraising event.
+Zumba fundraisers or zumba-thons can be fun and lucrative fundraising events.

-- It’s fun and unique fundraising event idea – a great way to differentiate your fundraiser
+- It’s a fun and unique fundraising event idea for nonprofits – a great way to differentiate your fundraiser from the crowd

-- Encourages health and fitness as people exercise while raising money for your cause
+- Encourages health and fitness as people exercise while raising money for your charitable cause

 - Relatively easy to plan with low overhead costs